Relationship of flexbox to other layout methods

 Note that you would not normally use CSS and the

 writing-mode property to change an entire document to another writing mode.
-This would be done via HTML, by add a
+This would be done via HTML, by adding a

 lang attribute to the